-TCPS governing board association: TCPS governing boards may form their own school board association.
-Forming and joining a TCPS governing board association does not preclude TCPS governing boards from being members of the Association of Alaska School Boards.
+TCPS governing body association: TCPS governing bodies may form their own school governing body association.
+Forming and joining a TCPS governing body association does not preclude TCPS governing bodies from being members of the Association of Alaska School Boards.

 Compulsory Education: Attendance in a TCPS is open to students as an option to meet the obligation to attend public school within the district where a child resides.
 Attendance in a TCPS will be added to the list of educational options shown in AS 14.30.010(b).